tamk2019/Server/README.md

 MUST HAVE:
 ______________________________________________
-#-Skript should be started from local computer
+#-Skript should be started from local computer<br />
 #-Comments
 #-Info about what is going on with skript
 #-Error messaging